blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

 not met.
 For instance a branch might require that specific status are marked as ``success`` before allowing the merge of the Pull request.

-Zuul provides the attribute tenant.untrusted-projects.exclude-unprotected-branches.
+Zuul provides the attribute :attr:`tenant.untrusted-projects.exclude-unprotected-branches`.
 This attribute is by default set to ``false`` but we recommend to set it to ``true`` for the whole tenant.
 By doing so Zuul will benefit from:

  - exluding in-repo development branches used to open Pull requests.
 This will